 After many years pursing music in the church, Kerensa was encouraged to plunge into jazz.
 As one who believes in going “all in” she entered the Billy Holiday Vocal Competition in 2009 to “find out how much I had to learn” and to her surprise won the Baltimore, Md based contest.
 Kerensa followed up that win with her 2009 release of “Let me be me”, a mix of gospel and jazz stylings with the support of Jazz guitarist Drew Davidsen.
 In 2012 she joined Nashville, TN based Creative Soul Jazz and producer Eric Copeland to produce “Bliss” and her 2016 offering “Take Me In” and is currently working with Nashville based producer/arranger Jason Webb on her next project.

-Kerensa currently resides in Wayesnboro, Pa with her husband Lee and their 3 furry children – Treble, Opal, and Rico.
+Kerensa currently resides in York, Pa with her husband Steve and their 2 furry children – Treble and Rico.